 Step-parents do not automatically have legal liabilities.
 The step-parents are also not allowed to make big life choices involving the child without concurring legal agreement.
 Some of the roles that could be assumed by a step-parent are:

-• Giving Care: A step-parent may assist in feeding, giving home work in supervision, and being supportive to school activities.
-These chores do not provide them with the authority of making the legal decisions.
+- Giving Care: A step-parent may assist in feeding, giving homework supervision, and being supportive of school activities.
+These chores do not provide them with the authority to make legal decisions.

 When Are Step-Parents Held Legally Responsible?